 Video follow-ups can cement the relationship while highlighting the benefits of a property, and they can return to watch it again.

-In this warm follow-up video, Ryan McGinnis, a licensed realtor with Provident Real Estate, reaches out to a potential homebuyer who’s requested some showing via the firm’s website.
+In this warm follow-up video, Ryan McGinnis, a licensed realtor with Provident Real Estate, reaches out to a potential homebuyer who’s requested some showings via the firm’s website.
 Note that Ryan explains why he’s reaching out and shows his face in order to establish a personal connection.
 See more of Ryan’s videos and get his top tips in this case study.

-5. Neighborhood Video Tours
+5. Neighborhood Video Tours Can Sell the Whole Picture

 Pictures of a commercial property taken at high noon on a Sunday may make for clear photos, but they can also make the neighborhood look empty.
 Use video to capture the weekday bustle of the nearby food truck court, commuters streaming out of the subway, and the sheer number of people who stop to inspect the “Coming soon” sign.